DaveOke/ParadoxHassMQTT/README.md

 # Installation

+Note: You'll need Node.JS for this project to run.
+See: https://nodejs.org.
+You'll also need a MQTT broker.
+I use Mosquitto, however, the built-in mqtt broker in Home Assistant should work fine.

 1. Once downloaded, install this plugin using: npm install --unsafe-perm
 2. Update your configuration file.
 See bellow for a sample
 3. You do not need to update the name in the zone configuration - if left blank, it will autopopulate from the panel